 Our tender platform

-We use an online tendering system called YORtender.
-YORtender is the Supplier Contract Management System used by 22 councils across the Yorkshire and Humber region.
+On the 1 January 2022 we migrated across to our new online tendering system which is still called YORtender.
+YORtender is the Tender Management System used by 28 councils across the Yorkshire and Humber region.

-All tender and quote opportunities provided by us require information to be submitted through this system.
+All tender and quote opportunities we release will require information to be submitted through this system.

 Many of the tenders and quotes that we advertise contain a YORtender contract reference number, which can be used to access relevant supporting documents and further information regarding the tender.